flipt-io/flipt/DEVELOPMENT.md

 1. Run `mage` to build the binary with embedded assets.
 1. Run `mage -l` to see a full list of possible commands.

+## Conventional Commits

+Flipt uses [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) for commit messages.
+This allows us to automatically generate changelogs and releases.
+To help with this, we use [pre-commit](https://pre-commit.com/) to automatically lint commit messages.
+To install pre-commit, run:

+`pip install pre-commit` or `brew install pre-commit` (if you're on a Mac)

+Then run `pre-commit install` to install the git hook.

 ## Go

 Flipt is built with Go 1.20+.